tarantool/doc/doc/1.10/reference/configuration/cfg_logging.rst

         box.cfg{log = 'syslog:facility=user'}
         -- or
         box.cfg{log = 'syslog:identity=tarantool,facility=user'}
+        -- or
+        box.cfg{log = 'syslog:server=unix:/dev/log'}

-    If the ``log`` string has the prefix "syslog:", then the string is interpreted as a message for the
+    If the ``log`` string begins with "syslog:", then it is interpreted as a message for the
     `syslogd <http://www.rfc-base.org/txt/rfc-5424.txt>`_ program which normally
     is running in the background of any Unix-like platform.
+    The setting can be 'syslog:', 'syslog:facility=...', 'syslog:identity=...', 'syslog:server=...', or a combination.

-One can optionally specify an ``identity``, a ``facility``, or both.
-The ``identity`` is an arbitrary string, default value = ``tarantool``, which will be placed at the beginning of all messages.
-The facility is an abbreviation for the name of one of the `syslog <https://en.wikipedia.org/wiki/Syslog>`_ facilities, default value = ``user``, which
+    The ``syslog:identity`` setting is an arbitrary string which will be placed at the beginning of all messages.
+The default value is: tarantool.

+    The ``syslog:facility`` setting is currently ignored but will be used in the future.
-    tell syslogd where the message should go.
+    The value must be one of the `syslog <https://en.wikipedia.org/wiki/Syslog>`_ keywords, which tell syslogd where the message should go.

-    Possible values for ``facility`` are: auth, authpriv, cron, daemon, ftp, kern, lpr, mail, news, security, syslog, user, uucp, local0, local1, local2, local3, local4, local5, local6, local7.
+    The possible values are: auth, authpriv, cron, daemon, ftp, kern, lpr, mail, news, security, syslog, user, uucp, local0, local1, local2, local3, local4, local5, local6, local7.
+The default value is: user.

-    The ``facility`` setting is currently ignored but will be used in the future.
+    The ``syslog:server`` setting is the locator for the syslog server.
+    It can be a Unix socket path beginning with "unix:", or an ipv4 port number.
+    The default socket value is: dev/log (on Linux) or /var/run/syslog (on Mac OS).
+    The default port value is: 514, the UDP port.

     When logging to a file, Tarantool reopens the log on `SIGHUP <https://en.wikipedia.org/wiki/SIGHUP>`_.
     When log is